DesertTrailRunner/mscf1841/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev

-# build for production and launch server
+# build for production and launch local server for final testing
 $ npm run build
 $ npm run start